Help yourself by helping others, with a career as a Medical Assistant!

 City College serves as a proctor site for NCCT, the National Center for Competency Tests.
 In that role, we are qualified to receive medical assisting certification for students who pass the National Certified Medical Assistant (NCMA) exam.
-You can also test for certification as a Phlebotomist, which can further advance your career.

 - Anatomy & Physiology